MicrosoftDocs/sdk-api/sdk-api-src/content/p2p/nf-p2p-peeridentitycreate.md

 ## -remarks

 The key pair and the classifier are used to generate the peer name of a new peer identity.
-After an peer identity is created, it is automatically stored on the disk.
+After a peer identity is created, it is automatically stored on the disk.

 The name of the identity should be freed by using <a href="/windows/desktop/api/p2p/nf-p2p-peerfreedata">PeerFreeData</a>.
 This does not delete the peer identity.
 To delete the identity, use <a href="/windows/desktop/api/p2p/nf-p2p-peeridentitydelete">PeerIdentityDelete</a> function.